helloingob/AMPP/README.md

 This project was inspired by https://github.com/StegSchreck/PP-Auxmoney-Parser.
 It is rewritten in .NET5, usable on **all** environments and utilizes no additional driver (*Geckodriver*).
 Furthermore it uses no visual browser component and extracts the data directly from JSON.

+*This project is not affiliated with Auxmoney or Portfolio Performance.*

 ## Note
 This is currently only for the **GERMAN** language settings for Portfolio Performance!
 All country specific export settings can be changed at [OutputSettings](https://github.com/helloingob/AMPP/blob/master/AMPP/Data/OutputSettings.cs).